It is also a highly complex global system, which makes the task of determining precisely how people’s diets need to change difficult.

 City-dwellers, however, may think that their contribution in this regard is limited – after all, most of them aren’t involved in the food production sector.
 That is far from being true.
 We all eat food, and our food demand is the ultimate driver for food production.

 Pollan originally wrote his recommendations mostly for readers concerned with personal health, but they may very well apply to planetary health too.
 “Eat food” means to eat real, unprocessed and mostly local food.
 A conscious reduction of daily food consumption can reduce not only health risks but also food demand and waste, rendering production more efficient and less greenhouse gas-emitting.

 City-dwellers generally have higher meat and dairy consumption than rural populations.
-Hong Kong – where I’m from – is a notorious case; about 40% of our daily calorie intake is derived from meat products.
+Hong Kong – where I’m from – is a notorious case; about 40% of our daily calorie intake is derived from meat, egg and dairy products.
 Adopting a diet of “mostly plants” would be not only simply a doctor’s recommendation to their patients, but also one of the most profound paths toward a sustainable planet with a stable climate.Rob Percival

 Head of food policy